OpenHantek/OpenHantek6022/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 **IMPORTANT:** Always unplug and replug the scope if used before with a different application, e.g. sigrok or the original Hantek software.
+**No support for non-Linux related issues unless a volunteer steps in!**

 Steps to reproduce the behavior:
 1. Go to '...'